origin459/Contextual_Targetting_with_LLM/README.md

 # Contextual Targetting with LLM

-This project demonstrates contextual targeting using large language models (LLMs) to analyze both text and image data.
-The application features a frontend interface where users can select the data type (text or image) and upload files for analysis.
-Using Google's **Gemma model** for text data and the **LLava 7B model** for image data, the project provides a RESTful API with a Flask backend.
-The models are prompt-engineered for optimal performance, and can be further customized in the `text.py` and `image.py` files.
+This project allows users to analyze data by processing text and image inputs using the **Gemma** model for text-based data and the **Llava 7B** model for image-based data.
+The backend is built using **Flask**, and a user-friendly interface is provided for easy interaction.

 ## Overview